-What is a Truck Driver’s Logbook and how can it Help Your Case?
+What is a truck driver’s logbook and how can it help your case?

 Motor Vehicles Accidents - April 28, 2021

-What are a Truck Driver’s Hours of Service Requirements?
+What are a truck driver’s Hours of Service requirements?

 To enforce these hours of service, all drivers are required to keep a log of their driving time.
-Recent laws stipulate that these hours of service must be recorded on an electronic logging device (ELD), though the hours used to be recorded on paper logbooks.
+Recent laws stipulate that these hours of service must be recorded on an electronic logging device (ELD), though the hours used to be recorded on paper log books.

 - During the 14-hour driving window, the truck driver can operate for 11 total driving hours, with the remaining time constituting various breaks the driver needs.